FatimaNoor104/DR_Detection/README.md

 3. *Visualization*: Displays the Grad-CAM heatmap for explainability.

 ### App Walkthrough
+The app can be accessed online using the following link: [Streamlit App](https://drdetectionandgradcamvisualization.streamlit.app/)
 The following screenshots demonstrate the functionality of the Streamlit app:

 1. *Home Page:* The app's landing page with an option to upload a retinal image.